Theloderma corticale: Habitat

 Its natural habitats are primarily evergreen rainforests and subtropical forest where they have been found inside pools in hollowed-out logs, placed by the local villagers.
-It is semi-aquatic and found in caves and steep rocky cliffs.
-This frog has been observed between 470 and 1500 meters above sea level.
-Breeding takes place in rock cavities or tree holes.
+The Vietnamese mossy frog is semi-aquatic and found in caves and steep rocky cliffs.
+This amphibian has been observed between 470 and 1500 meters above sea level.
+Breeding takes place in rock cavities or tree hollows above water sources.
+When the eggs hatch into tadpoles, the tadpoles fall into the water below and mainly eat tiny water dwelling larvae.

 Diet

 Its diet consists of crickets, cockroaches, and earthworms.